 Venice Canals: Fashioned after the Venice Canals in Italy, it’s a great place to stroll and let the kids get out some energy.
 Very serene and a completely different feel from that of the boardwalk.

+Looking for a relaxing family vacation this summer?
 We took the boys for a week’s vacation to Palm Springs when the heat was high and the tourists were no where to be seen.
-I was worried about being in 100+ degree heat with two kids, but when every place you stay has a pool, there is nothing to worry about.
-The pool provided endless entertainment for everyone and we all found ourselves actually enjoying the heat.
-Below I’m sharing where you should stay in Palm Springs and why these accommodations are kid-friendly so if you haven’t planned a trip to Palm Springs yet, now is the time to do it!
+I was a little worried about being in 100+ degree heat with a preschooler and a toddler for an entire week (hey, we are from San Diego where it’s temperate temperatures year round), but when every place you stay has a pool and air conditioning, you really have nothing to worry about.
+The pool provided endless entertainment for both us as parents and our little ones as well and we all found ourselves enjoying the warm weather.
+Below I’m sharing where you should stay in Palm Springs when you are traveling with little ones in tow (no matter what time of year it is) and why these accommodations are kid-friendly.

 Our first stop in Palm Springs landed us at The Junipero, one of the most beautifully designed and furnished places I have ever seen.
 Made up of a 2-bedroom main house with three additional one-bedroom bungalows on the property, The Junipero is a tranquil and relaxing spot close to downtown Palm Springs.
 With a pool and hot tub to keep you entertained during the day and a huge outdoor patio for al fresco dining in the evening equipped with fans and heaters depending on the temperature, you won’t want to leave the property.
 Unless you are stopping by Ernest Coffee, owned by the same person that owns The Junipero, for the perfect way to start your morning.
 Holden still says that this was his favorite place that we have stayed for our entire trip.